Anne Cools

-Anne Clare Cools (born August 12, 1943) is a Canadian retired senator and the longest serving member of the Senate of Canada.
+Anne Clare Cools (born August 12, 1943) is a Canadian retired politician who was the longest serving member of the Senate of Canada, having served from 1984 to 2018.
 As a social worker, Cools was a pioneer in the protection of women from domestic violence, running one of the first domestic violence shelters in Canada.

 Personal life and education

-Cools was born and raised in Barbados, as the daughter of pharmacist Lucius Unique Cools and homemaker Rosita Gordon Miller Cools.
+Cools was born and raised in Barbados, as the daughter of pharmacist Lucius Unique Cools and Rosita Gordon Miller Cools, who owned a sugar plantation.
 Both her grandfather and an uncle were politically active on the island.
 When she was four years old, two of her siblings died.
 In Barbados, Cools attended Queen's College Girls School.
 In 1957, when she was 13 years old, her family immigrated to Canada, where she studied at Thomas D'Arcy McGee High School in Montreal.
 Cools received a B.A. degree in social sciences, sociology and psychology from McGill University.
 Cools is married to business consultant Rolf Calhoun.
 Her personal interests include classical music, playing the piano, reading, gardening and dogs.

+Early career

+Early in her career, Cools worked as a student coordinator, responsible for supervising students and training them to be social workers.
+She was employed by the University of Toronto, in the Faculty of Social Work from 1978-1978; by the Ryerson Polytechnic Institute (now Toronto Metropolitan University) from 1978 to 1980.
+She worked at Seneca College from 1977 to 1989.

 Advocacy

 Racism

 In February 1969, Cools participated in a 13 day long civil disobedience sit-in at Sir George Williams University (later Concordia University), where over 400 students occupied the computer center to protest the school's inadequate handling of complaints of racism against a professor.
 When the riot-police stormed the building, some floors were set on fire, computers were destroyed and computer cards and paper rained down from the 9th floor onto the street below, where there was a counter-demonstration chanting "let the niggers burn".
 While Cools was nowhere near the 9th floor, she was one of 97 students arrested, and unlike most of them, Cools refused to plead guilty to be set free, instead, she served two months in jail.
 About the affair, she has said "it took me a long time to recover... it shocked me to my core".
-Several years later she was pardoned.
+In 1981, she was granted the pardon by the National Parole Board of Canada.